MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

-For a signing process with :class:`~.pyhanko.sign.signers.pdf_cms.SimpleSigner` that doesn't perform any certificate validation, there's no real difference.
-However, the asynchronous calling convention allows for more efficient I/O when the signing code needs to access resources over a network.
+For a signing process with :class:`~.pyhanko.sign.signers.pdf_cms.SimpleSigner` that doesn't perform any certificate validation, pyHanko's move towards a more async-focused API probably doesn't buy you all that much.
+However, using an asynchronous calling conventions allow for more efficient I/O when the signing code needs to access resources over a network.
 This typically becomes relevant when

  - the cryptographic operations are performed by a remote signing service, or
  - revocation info for the chain of trust needs to be embedded.

+While you don't strictly *need* to use the new asynchronous APIs to reap all the benefits of this move, there are quite a few scenarios where it makes a lot of sense to do so, especially if your project is already structured around nonblocking/concurrent I/O operations.

 Signature appearance generation